A Future Generations Commissioner for the UK

 London, 11 April 2017

-This event will explore the potential to establish a UK-wide Commissioner for Future Generations.
-We will hear from speakers who have intimate knowledge of the work of Commissioners and Ombudsman around the world.
-Importantly, we will consider the opportunities and challenges to introducing a Commissioner at the UK level and/or within the nations of the UK, building on the pioneering work of the Welsh Government.
+This event explored the potential to establish a UK-wide Commissioner for Future Generations.
+We heard from two speakers who have intimate knowledge of the work of Commissioners and Ombudsman around the world: Peter Davies, formerly the Sustainable Futures Commissioner in Wales and Sándor Fülöp, formerly the Parliamentary Commissioner for Future Generations of Hungary.
+Provocations were then offered by Andrea Westall (FDSD) and Victor Anderson (CUSP).
+These were followed by discussions amongst the audience on the opportunities and challenges to introducing a Commissioner at the UK level and/or within the nations of the UK, building on the pioneering work of the Welsh Government.

-The event is organised in collaboration with the Foundation for Democracy and Sustainable Development (FDSD) and the Centre for the Study of Democracy (CSD).
-The event is free to attend.
-Please register your seat via Eventbrite.
+The evening was organised in collaboration with the Foundation for Democracy and Sustainable Development (FDSD) and the Centre for the Study of Democracy (CSD).
+A video recording is available below.
+Please get in touch at firstname.lastname@example.org if you would like to work on the topic, share examples, or want to keep in touch about similar events in the future.